 - From time to time we may undertake surveys of our visitors or invite visitors to participate in research projects in order to improve our services.

 Where you have given consent to the processing of your data you may withdraw it at any time.
-See our General privacy information for further details.
+See our General privacy information section “What rights to you have in relation to your personal information” for further details.

 - As a public authority we may also process your personal data where it is necessary for the performance of our Public Task.

-- We may process special category data (for example, health data) on the basis of additional grounds, including where it is necessary to protect an individual's vital interests (for example, where you have a life-threatening accident or illness while visiting the Gallery and we have to process your personal data in order to make sure you receive appropriate medical attention).
+Special Category Data (for example, data about your health).
+We may process special category data on the basis of additional grounds, including where it is necessary to protect an individual's vital interests (for example, where you have a life-threatening accident or illness while visiting the Gallery and we have to process your personal data in order to make sure you receive appropriate medical attention).
 There may be situations where we process special category data with your explicit consent, such as when you tell us you need to book a disabled parking space.

 We will not sell your personal information to any third parties or external organisations.